It may be the Sunshine State, but it rains in Florida every now and then. It’s a little humid sometimes too…

 Drylok is a latex-based masonry waterproofer that goes on like paint.

-The consistency is something between latex paint and maple syrup, and it acts as both a primer and a finishing coat.
+The consistency is something between latex paint and maple syrup.
+It acts as both a primer and a finishing coat, making it ideal to use as a waterproof paint for garage walls.

 Since my next step is adding insulation and drywall, I’m not concerned about the color.